wclin2/Employee-Attrition-Analysis/README.md

 ![](Pictures/8.png)

 As can be seen, results from the second table are significantly better than those indicated in the first table.
-Which shows that the company can target the possible customers more precisely. [source: Explaination of Gain & Lift](http://themainstreamseer.blogspot.com/2012/07/understanding-and-interpreting-gain-and.html).
+Which shows that the company can target the possible customers more precisely. [source: Explanation of Gain & Lift](http://themainstreamseer.blogspot.com/2012/07/understanding-and-interpreting-gain-and.html).

 We can calculate the Gain & Lift by the following codes: